S-400 missile system: United States

 In June 2020 United States senator John Thune proposed an amendment to the (ultimately unsuccessful) Senate version of the 2021 National Defense Authorization Act to allow the US Department of Defense to purchase Turkey's S-400 system with funds from the U.S. Army's missile procurement account, thus negating Turkey's contravention of the CAATSA sanctions.
 This was an attempt to allow Turkey to re-enter the F-35 Lightning II acquisition and ownership program.

 Serbia

-Serbia has also expressed interest in the system.
+Serbia had initially expressed interest in the S-400 system in 2019, but later abandoned efforts to procure it by 2025, opting instead for the Chinese HQ-9BE (FD-2000B) in order to complement its existing HQ-22E (FK-3) batteries.

 Foreign variant

 South Korea

-South Korea is developing the KM-SAM, a medium-range SAM system based on technology from the 9M96 missile, with assistance from NPO Almaz.
+South Korea is developing the M-SAM, a medium-range SAM system based on technology from the 9M96 missile, with assistance from NPO Almaz.
 The prime contractor is Hanwha Group (formerly Samsung-Thales, a defunct joint venture between South Korea's Samsung and France's Thales).
 The KM-SAM will consist of an X-band multifunction radar vehicle built by Hanwha in technical cooperation with Almaz, with fire control and TEL vehicles built by Doosan.
 Missiles will be provided by LIG Nex1.